inetrg/dsme_lora/README.md

 make -C flora -j4
 ```

-6. Run the simulation with:
+6. Compile and run the simulation with:
 ```
+make makefiles
+make all
 make run
 ```